sandialabs/seacas/TPL-Manual-Install.md

 A snapshot of [zoltan_distrib\_v3.83.tar.gz](http://www.cs.sandia.gov/Zoltan/Zoltan_download.html) is provided in seacas/packages/zoltan.
 This will be built automatically as part of the SEACAS build process.

 ## HDF5
-If you are using the netcdf-4 capability in the netcdf library or are using the MatIO library for conversion of exodus to/from matlab format, then you will need the hdf5 library.
+If you are using the netcdf-4 capability in the netcdf library or are using the MatIO library for conversion of exodus to/from matlab format, or using CGNS, then you will need the hdf5 library.

 ### WARNING
 There are some issues with using HDF5-1.10.0 through HDF5-1.10.2 since